ALL INSIGHTS

 But in the past two years, that timeline has begun to shift.

-The Data Behind Longer Hold Periods
+The Data Behind Longer Holding Periods

-According to multiple market analyses, average hold periods have moved closer to six years, reflecting a combination of macroeconomic pressure, exit market volatility, and the strategic need to generate more operational value before selling.
+According to multiple market analyses, average holding periods have moved closer to six years, reflecting a combination of macroeconomic pressure, exit market volatility, and the strategic need to generate more operational value before selling.

 Several forces are driving this change: